Vinelab/bowler/README.md

 `php artisan bowler:consume reporting-pub-sub`

-> The Pub/Sub implementation is meant to be used as-is.
-It is possible to Publish a message to all consumers, by setting the routingKey to `null` when publishing the message, and by adding `null` to the consumer's bindingKeys array when setting up the queue.
+The Pub/Sub implementation is meant to be used as-is.
+It is possible to consume all published messages setting the consumer's bindingKeys array to `['*']`.

+> If no bindingKeys are provided a `Vinelab\Bowler\Exception\InvalidSubscriberBindingException` is thrown.

 If you would like to manually do the configuration, you can surely do so by setting up the Producer and Consumer as explained [earlier](## Usage).

 ### Testing
-If you would like to silence the Producer/Publisher to restrict it from actually sending/publishing messages to an exchange, bind it to a mock.
+If you would like to silence the Producer/Publisher to restrict it from actually sending/publishing messages to an exchange, bind it to a mock, locally in your test or globally.

 Globally:
 Use `Vinelab\Bowler\Publisher` in `App\Tests\TestCase`;

 Add the following to `App\Tests\TestCase::createApplication()`: